 Personal Space is a private location for all Explorers and Creators to save or edit when working in a Tableau Site.
-Content saved in Personal Space can’t be shared with other users but can be moved to a project when you’re ready for others to see it.
+Content saved in Personal Space can’t be shared with other users, but can be moved to a project when you’re ready for others to see it.
 Within Personal Space, you can create a new workbook or save a workbook to Personal Space as a separate copy.
-You can also move existing content you own into Personal Space for editing, then move it back to a project later.
+You can also move existing content you own into Personal Space for editing, then move back to a project later.
 Explorers can download workbooks in Personal Space, including all data included in the workbook.

 Privacy in Personal Space

 Content saved to your personal space is only visible to you and site administrators.
-Site administrators can’t directly access any user’s Personal Space or edit content in someone else’s Personal Space, but they can view and manage Personal Space workbooks.
+Site administrators can’t directly access any user’s Person Space or edit content in someone else's Personal Space, but they can view and manage Personal Space workbooks.
 Personal Space workbooks appear in administrator search results and as a workbook location on the Explore page.
 In addition, the permissions menu is unavailable when a workbook is in Personal Space because the workbook is private.

-Tableau Catalogue and Personal Space
+Tableau Catalog and Personal Space

-When a workbook is in Personal Space, some functionality is disabled, including share, metrics, comments, alerts and subscriptions.
+When a workbook is in Personal Space, some functionality is disabled, including share, metrics, comments, alerts, and subscriptions.
 Existing alerts and subscriptions to you will continue running, but alerts and subscriptions to others will fail, since the content is now private.
-Metrics can’t be created in Personal Space but will continue to work if a connected workbook is moved there.
+Metrics can’t be created in Personal Space, but will continue to work if a connected workbook is moved there.

 Extract refreshes in Personal Space